mbarbine/module-lwe/README.md

 Implmentation of lattice-based encryption method ring-LWE in pure Rust.

-**Description**: This provides the basic PKE (keygen, encryption, and decryption) operations for the ring learning-with-errors and module learning-with-errors scheme.
+**Description**: This provides the basic PKE (keygen, encryption, and decryption) operations for the module learning-with-errors scheme.

 **Disclaimer**: This is not secure.
 It is not written in constant-time nor resistant to other side-channel attacks.
 This is intended for educational use and not for real-world applications.